Bank Accounts website

 Inventory - Inventory valuations are usually made at the lower of cost or net realizable value.
 In general, the book and tax methods of inventory valuation will be acceptable.
 Last in first out method (LIFO) is not allowed for taxation purposes.

-Labor taxes – Employers required to make contributions to the Social Insurance Fund (7.8%), Redundancy Fund (1.2%), Training Development Fund (0.5%), Social Cohesion Fund (2%), Holiday Fund (8%).
-With the exception of the social cohesion fund, the maximum amount of monthly earnings on which the contributions are paid is EUR 4,533 for 2018.
-The employee must also contribute at the same rate as the employer to the social insurance fund (withhold by the employer), but not to the other funds.
+Labor taxes – Employers required to make contributions to the Social Insurance Fund (7.8%), Redundancy Fund (1.2%), Training Development Fund (0.5%), Social Cohesion Fund (2%), Holiday Fund (8%) for their resident employees.
+With the exception of the social cohesion fund, amounts are capped.
+The resident employee must also contribute at the same rate as the employer to the social insurance fund (withheld by the employer), but not to the other funds.

 Tax credits and incentives – The new Cyprus IP box allows for a deductible notional expense calculated as 80% x qualifying profits from qualifying IP.